m-lab/ndt-cloud/spec/ndt7-protocol.md

 The reason why we always use `float64` (i.e. `double`) for numeric variables is that this allows also 32 bit systems to handle such variables easily.

+Note that, since v0.7.0 of this specification, the message is a _vector_ of _objects_ rather than a single object.
+This change has been implemented so that several measurements could be batched and send to the other endpoint in a measurement period of 250 milliseconds.

 # Reference implementation